Sproff/github-user-search-redux/README.md

-## Github Search using Redux as state management
+## Github User Search using Redux as a state management

+### Built with

+- React
+- Redux
+- Chakra-UI